Editorial note: Sports Pulse Media is an independent publication. We cite official sources for facts and keep analysis separate from advertising.

 Quick answer

 For most fans, the safest hotel strategy is to research early, compare refundable options, and avoid nonrefundable bookings until ticket, flight, and match-city plans are clear.
+A hotel is not automatically refundable just because it appears in a World Cup search result; the actual rate terms decide whether you can cancel for free, pay a penalty, or lose the prepaid amount.

 Before checkout, confirm: